BennyTheDev/tap-protocol-specs/README.md

 Internal: Users benefit from features such as token staking and swaps.
 Mass-sending of tokens are already available.
 The community will decide through the use of $TRAC (BRC-20) which features will be added or updated.

-Since neither BRC20 nor TAP tokens are "cursed-aware", indexers need to check for negative inscription numbers to separate cursed tokens from non-cursed ones.
+Since neither BRC20 nor TAP tokens are "cursed-aware", indexers need to check for negative inscription numbers to separate cursed tokens from non-cursed ones. [added Aug.
+8th, 2023]

 Alongside these specs, there is already TAP protocol tracking available on https://trac.network.